 is no silver bullet, one-stop shopping, magical key to

 success.
 And if it existed, I'd recommend avoiding it.
 The work is

 half the fun.
 Make friends, organize real shows without

 stages!
 Play short sets.
-If you let the corporate music
+If you let the music

-industry's version of success (having a label, having a "big name" booking agent, etc.) replace your values, you do yourself an incredible disservice.
+industry's version of success (i.e. "making it" or doing it as a career) supplant your own values, you do yourself an incredible disservice.

 Thinking that a magic formula exists for attaining

 success in rock is like looking for El Dorado.
 It may be fun for a

 while, but ultimately, you're left feeling a little dumb at best, and

 totally defeated and broke, at worst.
 To let others define your band's